limbusdev/VinkedViewsMR/README.md

 Vinks are visually drawn connection lines (from **v**isual l**ink**) between two or more visualizations.
 They connect graphical primitives.
 Visualizations can be connected in different ways. *VinkedViews* supports three of them: Brushing & Linking, VisBridges and Meta-Visualizations.

+**VinkedViews** has been developed during a master thesis at the *Dresden University of Technology* (Technische Universität Dresden).
+It has since been further developed there at the *[Interactive Media Lab Dresden](https://www.imld.de/)*.

 ![](./Documents/Images/icon96.png)

 ## VisBridges